christian-hess-94/web-design-knowledge-base/Grid.md

 ![[Pasted image 20211206165414.png]]

-THe grid helps in adjusting the sizing and spacing of the various elements in a page in relation to each other.
+The grid helps in adjusting the sizing and spacing of the various elements in a page in relation to each other.
 It's used for organizing those elements.

-In the web usually one can use the following guidelines to determine the grid of the page:
+#### Guidelines to determine the grid of the page:

 ![[Grid Column Size]]